HomeUpdated to 2025 tax year

 Homeowners pay these costs directly, while tenants, long-term care residents, and students in school residences may pay them indirectly through rent, accommodation, or residence fees.

-Because the credit is aimed at low- to moderate-income households, it is gradually reduced once family net income passes a certain threshold.
+Because the credit is aimed at low- to moderate-income households, it is gradually reduced once family net income passes a threshold.

 Eligibility:

-To qualify for the July 2025 to June 2026 benefit year, a person must:
+To qualify for the July 2026 to June 2027 benefit year, a person must:

-In addition, for the Energy component, at least one of the following must apply for 2024:
+In addition, for the Energy component, at least one of the following must apply for 2025:

 For the Property Tax component, one of the following must apply for 2024: